 I'd also scale the white out logo to be a tad bigger than the original.
 After that, remove the layer containing the previous logo, save it as Logo_flash.png.

 Now the Logo_ring.png.
 Usually, it's suppose to be part of your already existing logo.
 People often leave this out.
 But then it would look awkward.
 Open Logo_ring.png and make a new layer, then overlap the template ring with your own.
 Make sure you remove the old layer.

 Logo_sonic.png and logo_world.png.
 This part is pretty simple.
 Just take each word from your original logo and fit them in.

 They look a bit squished, but again.
 They're unused.
 Still worth to edit.

 Well then, you made it this far.
 Now it's on to the music.
 Sonic World takes .ogg files and only .ogg files. .mp3, .wav, etc, will not work.
-If you get your hands on an mp3 file, use an online video converter to transfer them.
-If you are getting them off of youtube, use this website to turn them into .ogg files.
-You need to find 4 tracks and name them the following
+If you get your hands on an mp3 file, use Audacity to convert it to an ogg format.

 MenuIntro.ogg - Title Screen Menu.ogg - The main menu MenuOptions.ogg - Options menu MenuCredits.ogg - Credits

 Well, that's really all to it.
 Now it is time to test your theme.
 Your folder should look like this.

 Copy the contents inside the folder you made and paste it into any of the "CustomTheme" folders in Mods > MenuThemes > CustomTheme#.
 You can make up to 8 "CustomTheme" folders.